This page describes the requirements for those students who enter the graduate program in 2012 or afterwards.

 Spring semester: Initiate work with a research group and take one or two research area courses.

 Summer: Students are required to have chosen a Chair (who typically will become the Ph.D. research advisor) for the research/oral component of the Qualifying Procedure by the end of the Summer (prior to the beginning of the Fall semester).
 In consultation with the Chair, the student should choose a topic and set a date for the oral exam.
-The name of the Chair, the chosen topic and the date of the exam should be conveyed to the Physics Graduate office (Jane Knapp), by the deadline of 15 July.
+The name of the Chair, the chosen topic and the date of the exam should be conveyed to the Physics Graduate office, by the deadline of 1 September.

-Before 15 November: Research/oral component of the Qualifying Exam
+Before end of Fall semester: Research/oral component of the Qualifying Exam completed.